caelcs/cassitory/README.md

 }
 ```
 NOTE: for version 1, there a convention that, let say that your main table is USERS, and USERS_BY_NAME is derived the beans needs to have the same name of fields.
 Also all the getters and setters.
+I have some ideas to support more things but for version 1 it will be like this.

 ### Step 2: Create your DTO.

-The library works by using the DTO as placeholder for the data that you want to persist and it will hold how to map to the Cassandra entities.
+Cassitory works by using the DTO as placeholder for the data that you want to persist and it will hold how to map to the Cassandra entities.
 Following the eg. above this would looks like this.

 ```java